Fios-Quest/YouTube-Scripts/src/fun/5-things-rust-should-steal.md

 And you sort of can.

-Wrapping everything in COWs and wrapping the COWs in ARCs means you don't need to worry about who owns what any more.
+Wrapping everything in a Copy On Write and wrapping the COW in an Atomic Reference Counter means you don't need to worry about who owns what any more.

 It all just requires extra work.